-The linear equations in one variable is an equation which is expressed in the form of ax+b = 0, where a and b are two integers and x is a variable and has only one solution.
+The linear equations in one variable is an equation which is expressed in the form of ax+b = 0, where a and b are two integers, and x is a variable and has only one solution.
 For example, 2x+3=8 is a linear equation having a single variable in it.
 Therefore, this equation has only one solution, which is x = 5/2.
-Whereas if we speak about linear variable in two variables, it has two number of solutions.
+Whereas if we speak about linear equation in two variables, it has two solutions.

-The concept of linear equation in one variable have been covered in this lesson including its definition, solutions, examples, word problems and worksheet questions.
+The concept of linear equation in one variable has been covered in this lesson, including its definition, solutions, examples, word problems and worksheet questions.
 This is an important topic for class 6, 7 and 8 students.
 The concepts covered in this lesson are mentioned below in the table of contents.
 So, What is one variable equation?